evg4b/modern-json-formatter/parser/README.md

-# WASM json parser
+# WASM json tokenizer

-Custom json parser written in GO and compiled to WASM.
+Custom json tokenizer written in GO and compiled to WASM.

 ## Schema